Taika Waititi's unrealized projects: Untitled Charlie and the Chocolate Factory TV projects

 In March 2020, Waititi was announced to be writing, directing and executive producing two animated TV shows based on Roald Dahl's Charlie and the Chocolate Factory for Netflix, one of which would be focused on the book's main characters, while the other would be an original series based on the Oompa-Loompa characters.

+Untitled Star Wars film

+On May 4, 2020, Waititi will direct a new Star Wars feature film for theatrical release and will co-write the screenplay with Krysty Wilson-Cairns.
+On June 14, 2022, Waititi revealed that it is a standalone movie that will have original characters.
+On March 7, 2023, during that year's Star Wars Celebration, Waititi was likely going to star in a role similar to his role in Jojo Rabbit.

 The Incal

-In November 2021, Waititi was revealed to be directing a live action adaptation of Alejandro Jodorowsky's The Incal, which he would write with frequent collaborator Jemaine Clement.
+In November 2021, Waititi was revealed to be directing a live action adaptation of Alejandro Jodorowsky's graphic novel The Incal, which he would co-write with Jemaine Clement & Peter Warren and both Humanoids & Primer Entertainment companies will produce the feature film.

 James

 In June 2024, Waititi was revealed to be in talks to direct an adaptation of Percival Everett's James, with Everett writing the screenplay and Steven Spielberg producing.